Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 {scaladoc}`com.raphtory.api.analysis.table.Row` class.

 The support for different graph views is still experimental.
-Algorithms that are view-agnostic (in particular, all algorithms from previous versions of Raphtory < 0.5) should extend the {scaladoc}`com.raphtory.api.analysis.algorithm.Generic` algorithm base-class.
+Algorithms that are view-agnostic (in particular, all algorithms from Raphtory-akka (The prior deprecated version)) should extend the {scaladoc}`com.raphtory.api.analysis.algorithm.Generic` algorithm base-class.

 The algorithm API package also contains